-The advice and guidance on this page applies to current law.
-However, we suggest employers and service providers consider the recommendations in this report.
-This will help to make sure they are preventing discrimination and disadvantage to people who may fall under the umbrella term ‘transgender’.
+We suggest employers and service providers consider the recommendations in this report when setting their trans policies.
+This will help to make sure they are preventing discrimination and disadvantage to people who are trans.

 What the Equality Act says about gender reassignment discrimination